Skip to main content

 I am writing to request a refund for [Product Name], purchased from [Store Name / Company Name] on [Purchase Date].
 My order number is [Order Number], and the total amount paid was [Refund Amount].

 The product appears to be faulty.
-After [brief description of normal use / setup / installation], I found that [specific defect].
-This means the product cannot be used for its intended purpose.
+After [brief description of normal use / setup / installation], I discovered [specific defect].
+As a result, the product cannot be used for its intended purpose.
 I have attached copies of the receipt, order confirmation and photos showing the problem.

-I am asking for a refund of [Refund Amount] to the original payment method.
-If you need the product returned before processing the refund, please confirm the return instructions and whether a prepaid return label will be provided.
+I am requesting a refund of [Refund Amount] to the original payment method.
+If the product must be returned before the refund can be processed, please provide the return instructions and confirm whether a prepaid return label will be issued.

-Please respond in writing by [Response Date] so that this matter can be resolved without further delay.
+Please respond in writing by [Response Date] so that this matter can be resolved promptly.

 Thank you for your attention to this request.